A priority project of APECA is the construction of sustainable Clean Water Collection/

 The systems are designed to store sufficient water to provide safe water for the community for the longest possible dry spell that can occur; in this region of the Amazon rain is very regular, with the longest dry spells lasting no more than one week.

 1. Select a “qualified village” (see below*); 2.
 Signed agreement between APECA and Village; 3.
 Sanitation education sessions with villagers; 4.
 Identify/Construct a secure metal school roof-structure; 5.
 Acquire required sand; 6.
 Transport needed materials to site; 7.
 Dig pits and lay foundations; 8.
 Build pillars and platform; 9.
 Lay cement service area and provide drainage for over flow; 10.
 Hang gutter supports and install gutters; 11.
 Install water tanks; 12.
 Complete community training to insure sustainability of projects.

 Investment in a sustainable clean water system is considered for a village holding registration in good standing with the municipal government of the District of Fernando Lores.
 Elected leaders or other community leaders are required to have participated in Promotor de Salud training with APECA.
 A Public school building site must be situated safely out of potential harm from river level and course changes, and pass building construction inspection of roof to be used as a rain catchment area for assisting in the support of a gutter (water transport) to the collection area.

-PROJECTED COST for a Two-Tank Clean Water System ranges between $20,000 – $24,000 (USD), includes purchase, shipping, safe storage of materials, and village coordination, pouring foundation and pillars, and villager’s sanitation education.
+PROJECTED COSTS for Two-Tank Clean Water Systems includes purchase, shipping, safe storage of materials, village worker coordination, pouring foundation and pillars, and villager’s sanitation education.